 There are past incarnations of me.
-I received my M.A. in Performance Art from San Francisco State University and my Ph.D. in Literature and Creative Writing from the University of Utah, where I studied with the fiction writers Lance Olsen and Melanie Rae Thon.
-Before that, the undergraduate years at Berkeley, where I lived in a (more-or-less) anarchist cooperative (those who know, don’t tell).
-Also, another life entirely, the ten years living in Amsterdam, the Netherlands.
-I currently live with my partner Anne in Rochester, NY, where I spend most of my time looking out the window in search of foxes.
+I received my Ph.D. in Literature and Creative Writing from the University of Utah, where I studied with the fiction writers Lance Olsen and Melanie Rae Thon.
+I also have an M.A. in Performance Art from San Francisco State University.
+In the 10 years between the two degrees, I lived in Amsterdam, the Netherlands.
+Originally from Los Angeles, I received my undergraduate degree at UC Berkeley, where I lived in a (more-or-less) anarchist cooperative (those who know, don’t tell) and co-founded one of the first needle exchange programs in the country.
+I currently live in Rochester, NY with my partner Anne, our border collie Toby, and our baby Evan.